phu004/django_part_five/README.md

 ```
 </details>

 Once you complete the function you can test it by going to "/main/createPerson" and add a few "Person" objects.
-If everything goes well, you should see the names of the newly create "Person" being displayed in the "Already Created" section.
+If everything goes well, you should see the names of the newly created "Person" under the "Already Created" section of the page.